counternote/counternote/quick start.md

 Counternote is a musical language, but do not let that idea trouble you if you failed Spanish.
 The way to learn Counternote is by practicing music, and practicing Counternote will help you learn music.
 If you are reading this, you are probably motivated to do one of those things, unlike Spanish class.

+Sounds in Counternote come in three varieties — those where pitch is the defining characteristic, *tones* and *spans*, and those where pitch is, if determinable, are incidental, *raps*.

 ## Tones

 First up to practice are the twelve *tones*.
-These refer to absolute pitch, each named uniquely, kind of like the letter names, but more precise.
+These refer to absolute pitch, each named uniquely.
+They’re kind of like the letter names, but more precise.
 Starting from a traditional E and ending on D♯/E♭, we have:

     ——————————————————————————————————————————————————
       E   F   F♯  G   G♯  A   A♯  B   C   C♯  D   D♯